Phantop/phantop.github.io/reads/guides.md

-# Various programming guides to do someday
+# Various tech guides to do someday

 ## Ricing